Is your business blissfully unaware of Cybercrime?

 74% of small businesses and 90% of large businesses have admitted to being breached, either directly or by a virus infection, these are just the figures of those willing to admit the breach.
 It is estimated that 50% of those breached were directly related to human error, often by means of Phishing,

-Phishing is attempting to acquire sensitive information such as usernames, passwords and credit card information, often for malicious reasons, by masquerading as a trustworthy entity in an electronic communication (https://en.wikipedia.org/wiki/Phishing) (usually email), most of us receive these sorts of things daily, however I must urge you not to click on any links or open any attachments.
+Phishing is attempting to acquire sensitive information such as usernames, passwords and credit card information, often for malicious reasons, by masquerading as a trustworthy entity in electronic communication (https://en.wikipedia.org/wiki/Phishing) (usually email), most of us receive these sorts of things daily, however, I must urge you not to click on any links or open any attachments.
 If you have done either intentionally or by accident please contact a professional for advice.

 Regulations on reporting cybercrime breaches are set to change, at the moment it is optional whether or not a breach is reported (https://www.actionfraud.police.uk/), this is about to become mandatory for any business owner to report.
-Things like a loss of data can be devastating to any company, however the real problem comes with loss of client data, for each data entry relating to client-sensitive information, such as name, address, telephone numbers and especially payment information such as card details, will now carry a fine of up to £75 per entry.
+Things like a loss of data can be devastating to any company, however, the real problem comes with the loss of client data, for each data entry relating to client-sensitive information, such as name, address, telephone numbers and especially payment information such as card details, will now carry a fine of up to £75 per entry.
 Meaning if you have a bank of 2000 clients you could stand to be fined £150,000, which for most small businesses would mean closure overnight.
-It is rumoured that the fines can be reduced if significant evidence of preventative measures are put in place prior to the breach, now here comes the real kick to the teeth for small business owners, you (the directors or owner) are directly responsible for your employees actions, so if an employee clicks one of those phishing emails and infects your network you are the only one liable.
+It is rumoured that the fines can be reduced if significant evidence of preventative measures is put in place prior to the breach, now here comes the real kick to the teeth for small business owners, you (the directors or owner) are directly responsible for your employee's actions, so if an employee clicks one of those phishing emails and infects your network you are the only one liable.